SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    3. Difference

+      1. Build an in-memory hash index for `rhs`
+      2. For each tuple in `lhs`, probe the hash index, if the tuple is not present in the hash index, add it to result.

       ```rs
       pub fn difference(lhs: &[i32], rhs: &[i32]) -> Vec<i32> {
-          // build an in-memory hash index
+          // build an in-memory hash index for `rhs`
           let mut hash_set = HashSet::new();
           hash_set.extend(rhs.into_iter().copied());
           let mut ret = Vec::new();